F5Networks/f5-cloud-failover-extension/contributing/README.md

 ---
 ## Overview

+The purpose of the F5 failover iControl LX extension is to decouple failover functionality from our cloud templates.
+Some reasons for this are:

+- Standardization: Failover should look basically the same across all clouds
+- Portability: I should be able to install/run failover outside of a template deployment (Terraform, Ansible, FaaS, manually)
+- Lifecyle: I should be able to upgrade my BIG-IP software without having to call F5 support to fix failover

-The F5 failover extension includes a number of key components, listed below.
+The failover extension includes a number of key components, listed below.

 *Initialization*: Prepares the environment for failover.
 Writes user data to cloud provider storage and configures the /config/failover scripts on BIG-IP.